s-araqayyum/mlops_a02/README.md

 - **Method**:
   - Initialize DVC in the project directory.
   - Set a remote storage for DVC to track dataset versions.
-  - Push data changes to the DVC remote storage, through tasks detailed in mlops_dag.py
+  - Push data changes to the DVC remote storage, through tasks detailed in mlops_dag.py using BashOperator
 - **Challenges**:
   - Configuring DVC with remote storage solutions like Google Drive and managing access securely.
 Usage of Google Cloud Console was pertinent.
 - **Commands**: